PyMVPA/PyMVPA/doc/source/glossary.rst

     respective classifier benefits more from few high-quality samples than from a larger set of lower-quality samples.

+  Classifier
+    A model that maps an arbitrary feature space into a discrete set of labels.

+  Cross-validation
+    A technique to assess the :term:`generalization` of the constructed model by the analysis of accuracy of the model predictions on presumably independent dataset.

   Chunk
     A chunk is a group of samples.
 In PyMVPA chunks define *independent* groups